Duaby/web-dev-full/README.md

-I built this restaurant website with recipe management.
-I manage recipes, categories, reviews, subscribers, and contact messages.
+I built this restaurant website with recipe management. to manage recipes, categories, reviews, subscribers, and contact messages.
 The site includes a web interface and REST API.

 How it works:
 1. Users visit the landing page to browse recipes.